autoplot/documentation/javadoc/org/das2/qds/buffer/TimeDataSet.md

-# org.das2.qds.buffer.TimeDataSetOften we see where time is left decoded in binary streams, occupying ~21
+# org.das2.qds.buffer.TimeDataSet

- bytes (ASCII characters) instead of 8 bytes to represent them as a double.
+Often we see where time is left decoded in binary streams, occupying ~21 bytes (ASCII characters) instead of 8 bytes to represent them as a double.
 This extension allows this sort of data to be read in as well, making the data available as Units.us2000.

-TimeDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back, Object type )
+# TimeDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back, Object type )
 Like the other constructors, but the type is needed as well to get the number of bytes.